uptonking/note4yaoo/lib-collab-vlcn-dev.md

 - If you're interested, one alternative is to use a "CRDT-quality" version of fractional indices.
   - These will never be as storage-efficient as a dedicated list CRDT, but you can generate the strings in <100 LOC and put them in a "position" column that you ORDER BY.
-- I still haven't seen any fractional indexing string which didn't have interleaving problems..
+- 🤔 I still haven't seen any fractional indexing string which didn't have interleaving problems..
 Has that been solved?
   - Yeah, it was also my impression that you couldn't fix the interleaving problem with fractional indexing.
   - btw -- we have implemented fractional indexing in cr-sqlite.

 - It should be non-interleaving in both directions.
   - The total order is equivalent to a tree walk over a binary-ish tree; concurrently-inserted sequences end up in different subtrees, which don't interleave.
   - **You do pay for this with longer strings**, though: "averaging" two neighboring strings adds a UID (~13 chars) instead of a single bit, except when the in-order optimization kicks in.

+- Is there an approach with fractional indices that does not require tombstones for character removals?
+  - You don't need tombstones - just the positions of present characters.
+It's okay to call d = source.createBetween(a, b) even if there used to some other a < c < b where c was deleted.
+You can even "restore" c later and it will compare to d in a reasonable way (though I'm not sure about non-interleaving).
+  - Fractional indexing in general also shouldn't need tombstones, except for the usual uniqueness issues.
+- 🌲 In general, for any tree-based list CRDT, you can choose if you want "no-tombstone mode" with longer positions (= whole paths in the tree), or "tombstone mode" with shorter positions (= pointers to nodes in the tree).
+  - The former lets you compare two positions directly, without consulting some external tree state; so position-strings (and fractional indexing) uses this mode.
+  - But tombstone mode is usually more memory-efficient, so that's what the slides recommend, and what libraries like Yjs do.
+- I think it would be possible to re-implement that optimization within a database table (e.g. columns "position" and "substring", instead of "position" and "char"), but it could be hard to query.

 - I think we can implement a variant of Fugue that stores multiple chars per row.
 (Untested)